ichikareman2/project-werewolf/client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

 ## Scripts
-* `npm run start  /yarn start` - starts the development server
+* `npm run start / yarn start` - starts the development server

 * `npm run lint / yarn lint` - runs linting tool across all project files

 ## Routes
 * `/`
   - home page, currently renders the form to join the game asking for user's player name
-  - [TO DO] add option to create room
+  - [next release] add option to create room

 * `/lobby`
   - contains a list of all players in the game